Bandwidth/bandwidth.github.io/campaigns/csp/guides/campaignFaqs.md

 ## 4. My campaign has been rejected by one or more carriers, how can I get them to approve?
 At this point, the carriers campaign review rules are unknown to Bandwidth.
 To get your campaign re-reviewed, you will have to update your campaign and re-submit.

-## 5. How do I share my campaigns with Bandwidth DCA?
-You can share your campaigns with Bandwidth DCA in the TCR UI or by making a request to PUT csp-api.campaignregistry.com/campaign/{campaignId}/sharing/BANDW - For more info, please see the [TCR CSP API Documentation](https://csp-api.campaignregistry.com/v1/restAPI)